rndmized/AI-in-gaming-research/Sources/INDEX.md

 performed in order to determine an optimal configuration for it.
 With this configuration, our AI-bot beats Introversion’s finite state machine automated player in 76.7% of 150 matches played.We briefly introduce the notion of ability versus enjoyability and discuss initial results of a survey we conducted with human players.

-## A Shortest-Path Lyapunov Approach for Forward Decision Processes
-* ID: 162450
-* ABSTRACT: In previous work, attention was restricted to tracking the net using a backward method that knows the target point beforehand
-(Bellmans’s equation), this work tracks the state-space in a forward direction, and a natural form of termination is ensured by an equilibrium point p∗ (M(p∗) = S < ∞ and p∗• = ∅).We consider dynamical systems governed by ordinary difference equations described by Petri nets.
-The trajectory over the net is calculated forward using a discrete Lyapunov-like function, considered as a distance function.
-Because a Lyapunov-like function is a solution to a difference equation, it is constructed to respect the constraints imposed by the system(a Euclidean metric does not consider these factors).
-As a result, we prove natural generalizations of the standard outcomes for the deterministic shortest-path problem and shortest-path game theory.

 ## Single- versus Multiobjective Optimization for Evolution of Neural Controllers in Ms. Pac-Man
 * ID: 170914